 Smoking’s not just bad for you, it’s pretty damn bad for the planet too.
 This goes far beyond cigarette butts in the street, even though there is the small matter of an estimated 4 trillion butts produced each year, none of which are biodegradable.
 Tobacco growers use enormous amounts of toxic pesticides to protect their crops, many of which have harmful effects on humans.
 In developing countries where regulations are less strict, workers do not wear sufficient protective clothing to prevent health risks to them.
 Furthermore, 200,000 hectares of forest are cleared annually in order to plant tobacco, or to provide wood as fuel for curing the tobacco.

 4. You’ll help stop child labour

 You probably didn’t know that children make up a significant portion of the labour force used to grow tobacco around the world.
-Bizarrely, this isn’t a problem limited to the developing world: in the US, children over the age of 12 are allowed to work unlimited hours on tobacco farms as long its outside of school hours.
-What makes it worse is that tobacco pickers are prone to an illness called Green Tobacco Sickness, caused by absorbing nicotine from the leaves.
-Indeed, children suffer more, because the nicotine they absorb is higher as a proportion of their body weight.
+Bizarrely, this isn’t a problem limited to the developing world: in the US, children over the age of 12 are allowed to work unlimited hours on tobacco farms as long as it’s outside of school hours.
+Moreover, tobacco pickers are prone to an illness called Green Tobacco Sickness, caused by absorbing nicotine from the leaves.
+Children suffer especially, because the nicotine they absorb is higher as a proportion of their body weight.
 At this point it’s worth reminding ourselves that nicotine is a poison, of which one drop in its pure form would be sufficient to kill you.

 5. You’ll help the malnourished